-Before a person may engage in a business, trade or profession for which a license is required under this Article, the person must be licensed by the Department.
+Before a person may engage in a business, trade, or profession for which a license is required, the person must be licensed by the Department.
 A license must be displayed conspicuously at the location of the licensed business, trade, or profession.
-A required license should be applied for (Form B-202A) before beginning business.
+A required license should be applied for using Form B-202A, Application for State Privilege License, and the tax paid before beginning business.
 Licenses issued under G.S.
 105-41 are personal privilege licenses and must be issued in the name of the individual.
+It shall be unlawful for any person, firm, or corporation without a license to operate in such business, trade, employment, or profession.